 6. Pay As Much As You Can Afford

 Motivation or no, put as much toward your credit card balances each month as you can without falling behind on other non-negotiable obligations, such as installment loans, rent, and insurance.
 Look for opportunities to trim discretionary spending wherever possible – for instance, by eating out less often or not at all, learning to make your favorite gourmet coffee at home, and getting comfortable in thrift stores.
+You can even use apps like Billshark to help you reduce some of your bills.

 If your credit allows, consider applying for a credit card with a long 0% APR introductory balance transfer promotion.
 Some low-APR credit cards, such as Citi Simplicity, offer 0% APR promotions stretching as long as 21 months from account opening.